-Non-science majors meet the Core Curriculum Science requirement typically by taking two semesters of Mendel Science Experience (MSE-2000 OR MSE-2001), thematically-based lecture/laboratory courses.
+Non-science majors meet the Core Curriculum Science requirement typically by taking two semesters of Mendel Science Experience (MSE-2000 OR MSE-2001), thematically-based lecture/laboratory courses or two semesters of science designed for science majors with laboratory components.

-Science (AST, BIO, BIOC, CHM, ENV, PHY) majors meet the science requirement through the regular program of study in their major.
+Science (AST, BIO, BIOC, CHM, CSC, ENV, MAT, PHY) majors meet the science requirement through the regular program of study in their major.

-V. LITERATURE AND WRITING SOPHOMORE SEMINAR (1 COURSE)
+V. SOPHOMORE LITERATURE AND WRITING SEMINAR (1 COURSE)

-All students in their sophomore year take a literature and writing seminar course.
-These courses are designated by the appropriate Sophomore Literature attribute.
+All students take a thematic literature and writing seminar course typically during their sophomore year.
+These courses are designated by the appropriate SWS attribute.